gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 synth](https://www.youtube.com/watch?v=A8a1Dem2eKs) and I elected to write my own rather than chance the one in `ocaml-mm` (fool me once, etc).
-This turned out to be really interesting and I ended up publishing a [standalone library just for parsing midi data](https://ocaml.org/p/llama_midi/latest).
+This turned out to be really interesting and I ended up publishing a [standalone library just for parsing MIDI data](https://ocaml.org/p/llama_midi/latest).

 MIDI encodes integers in a variable number of bytes with a special